TensaCo/tensacode-py/README.md

 - Numerous amazing guys and gals who've contributed to the mountain of dependencies underneath this codebase
 - Srikanth Srinivas for giving me the incentive to finish this!!!
-- Rosanna from MLCollab for creating the community to get me started
+- Rosanne from ML Collective for creating the community I got started in
 - Andrew, whose ML courses got me hooked on AI in the first place
 - Geoffrey, for giving his GLOM-presentation that stirred me to think beyond the feedforward paradigm